 Another way to measure performance is the kilowatt hours required to heat one square metre per annum (kWh/m².a).
 The average British home needs over 130 kWh/m².a, but a new house built to Passivhaus standards would need just 15 kWh/m².a.
 The Association of Environmentally Conscious Builders aim for 50 kWh/m².a when doing retrofit on existing buildings, with a “certifier approved exemption” 100 kWh/m².a for difficult older buildings.
 Their standards for doing retrofit can be found here: https://aecb.net/introduction-to-the-aecb-carbonlite-building-and-retrofit-standards/

-Our building was using 154 kWh/m².a to heat the house when using the gas boiler.
-After modest retrofit ‘fabric’ measures and moving to the air-source heat pump, the demand has reduced by about 25% to about 110 kWh/m².a (not far off the AECB higher “exemption” of 110 kWh/m².a, although I should stress we have not asked an AECB member to review our fabric measures).
-I somehow doubt this 25% reduction is due to the fabric measures alone (loft insulation and some draught measures).
-I am convinced that the gentler heating with the heat pump (rather than the wild swings we had with the gas boiler) gives rise to a lower energy demand overall.
+Our building was using delivered energy of 123 kWh/m².a to heat the house when using the gas boiler.
+After modest retrofit ‘fabric’ measures and moving to the air-source heat pump, the demand has reduced to about 114 kWh/m².a (not far off the AECB higher “exemption” of 110 kWh/m².a, although I should stress we have not asked an AECB member to review our fabric measures).
+The reduction in heat loss due to the loft insulation is possibly offset by the 24/7 operations of the heat pump (with overnight setback).
+See the Appendix for more details.

 [6] Heat pumps will be primary tool in decarbonising heating